rmrt1n/advent-of-code/writeups/day07.md

 }
 ```

-We'll use two arrays, one to store the results and another one to store the operands.
-We'll use the same technique as day two and day five to parse the operands.

-For part one (and spoilers, part two too), we have to find only the equations that can be made true using the given operators.
-We'll do this by computing all the possible combination and permutation of the operators for each equation.
-We'll implement a `is_valid_equation` for this, but before that we'll first define a type for the operators.
+> [!NOTE]
+> The longest equation operands in my input is 12.
+This value might be different depending on your input.
+Please adjust the value of your `operand_capacity` accordingly.

+## Part One

+For part one we have to count the **total calibration result**.
+This is the sum of the test values of the equations that could possibly be true.

+An equation can be true if by adding the missing operators, the resulting equation would result in the actual test value.
+There are two types of operators: addition `+` and multiplication `*`.
+Operators are always evaluated from left to right.

+What we have to do here is to try every permutation of operators on an equation and check if any permutation results in the test value.
+First, we'll define a type for the operators:

 ```zig
 const Operator = enum {